wangqinNick/tp/docs/DeveloperGuide.md

 * Prefers typing to mouse interactions
 * Reasonably comfortable using CLI apps

-### Value proposition
+### Appendix A: Value proposition

 A common problem amongst freshmen is the inability to organise all the incoming information.
 NUS places a focus on taking responsibility for your own learning, so it might be a tough transition from tertiary education.
 A lot of students miss lessons, assignments, and even exams, just because they're struggling to adapt to the new environment.

 ra.VI helps students to manage their school-related information in a compact, stripped-down interface that does not bombard them with too much information.
 When you receive your modules and lessons, simply enter them into ra.VI as they arrive. ra.VI will keep track of all of it for you.
 You can create tasks, give them deadlines, and tag them to certain modules.
 You can see all of your tasks and deadlines at a glance.